mabdullahsoyturk/R1M1/README.md

 # R1M1

 This repository contains examples of use cases, domain models, system sequence diagrams (SSDs), operations contracts, vision, supplementary specification and glossary.
+Examples and images are taken from: Applying UML and Pattern 3rd edition.

 ---
 ## Use Cases